department-of-veterans-affairs/vets-website/va-gov/pages/health-care/get-medical-records.md

 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

 Yes.
-The VLER Health Exchange uses secure technology to share information between VA and community health care providers.
-We only share information with community care providers and organizations that have partnership agreements with us and are part of our approved, trusted network.
+The VLER Veterans Health Information Exchange uses secure technology to share information between VA and community health care providers.
+We share information only with community care providers and organizations that have partnership agreements with us and are part of our approved, trusted network.

 </div>
 </div>